-Head coach Scott Thomson completed his 20th season at the helm of the Mount baseball program in 2017 and owns 335 career wins at the school.
-He guided the Mountaineers to their first-ever bid to the NCAA Tournament in 2008.
+Head coach Scott Thomson completed his 22nd season at the helm of the Mount baseball program in 2019 and owns 371 career wins at the school.

-During his time at the Mount, Thomson has had 36 players earn All-Northeast Conference honors, including Player of the Year (Shane Eyler, 2009), Pitcher of the Year (Dustin Pease, 2006) and Rookie of the Year (Pease, 2004 and Josh Vittek, 2005).
-He has had 16 players go on to play professional baseball, including four who were drafted.
+During his time at the Mount, Thomson has had 44 players earn All-Northeast Conference honors, including Player of the Year (Shane Eyler, 2009 and Patrick Causa, 2019), Pitcher of the Year (Dustin Pease, 2006) and Rookie of the Year (Pease, 2004 and Josh Vittek, 2005).
+He has had 20 players go on to play professional baseball, including five who were drafted.

 In 2008, after seeing his team open the season with 15 straight losses, Thomson was able to maneuver the Mount into the fourth and final spot in the Northeast Conference Tournament.
 There, the Mount lost its first game against Monmouth, but stormed back, winning four straight games out of the loser's bracket to claim the program's first-ever NEC title.
 After eliminating Wagner and Central Connecticut State, the Mount was able to finish the job by knocking off Monmouth twice, including a 14-2 victory in the championship game.

 The previous season, Thomson led the Mount to the best season in school history, to earn NEC Coach of the Year honors.
 He guided the Mount to a school-record 35 wins in 2007 to earn a share of the Northeast Conference regular season title, the first NEC title for the Mount since joining the league in 1990.
 In addition, the Mount posted a 21-7 record in league play, setting a school record for NEC wins.

 Thomson, a fixture in Central Maryland's baseball community for over a decade, began his college head coaching career at the Mount in 1998.